lilyjelleycat/Agile_web_project_group40/README.md

 - Share their movie reviews with other users
 - Sign up and sign in securely

-The design follows a simple and intuitive user interface inspired by platforms like Letterboxd and IMDb, built with Flask, Bootstrap, and SQLite, using AJAX for dynamic updates.
+The design follows a simple and intuitive user interface inspired by platforms like IMDb, built with Flask, Bootstrap, and SQLite, using AJAX for dynamic updates.

 ---